dcayll/dcayll.github.io/_book-notes/Covey-7-habits-of-highly-effective-people.md

 - 3 paradigms for human conditioning:
 	1. Nature- your grandparents genes determine your behavior
 	2. Nurture - your upbringing by your parents determine your behavior
-	3. Environment - the people around you and they way they treat you determine your behavior
+	3. Environment - the people arou[[]]nd you and they way they treat you determine your behavior
 - In reality, the gap between stimulus and response is where you excersize your free will and how things affect you.
 	- Viktor frankel discusses the freedom he had in concentration camps by his imagination and internal dialogue.
 More free than the guards
 - be proactive because your responsible.